Note: Any time Rewards is mentioned in these FAQs, it applies to Marriott Rewards® and The Ritz-Carlton Rewards®.

 I am a Rewards member; will I earn Rewarding Events benefits for meetings at SPG participating and partner hotels?

 For now, our loyalty programs will remain separate, so Rewards members will only earn benefits for Rewarding Events meetings and bookings at Marriott Rewards or The Ritz-Carlton Rewards hotels.

-SPG does have a program to reward meetings planners and Travel Professionals.
 If you’d like to book a meeting or event at an SPG hotel, consider joining SPG Pro and you’ll earn benefits there.
 You can always transfer your points into your Rewards account.